bot13956/unstructured_data_university_towns/README.md

 # unstructured_data_university_towns

-This code Returns a DataFrame of towns and the states they are in from the university_towns.txt list.
-The format of the DataFrame should be:DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"] )
+This code Returns a DataFrame of towns and the states they are in from the unstructured university_towns.txt dataset.
+The format of the final cleaned dataFrame is in the form:

+DataFrame( [ ["Michigan", "Ann Arbor"], ["Michigan", "Yipsilanti"] ], columns=["State", "RegionName"] )

 The following cleaning needs to be done: